jereimers/CoS-authoring/CoS-WotC/00_full-source.md

 Another secret of Fiona's is that she sleeps with the corpse of her dead husband, Nikolai, who died of sickness nearly three years ago and whom Fiona cherished.
 Lady Wachter casts gentle repose spells on the corpse to keep it from deteriorating.

-If the characters come to Wachterhaus looking for help to overthrow the burgomaster, Lady Wachter is all ears and suggests they start by killing the baron's evil henchman, Izek Strazni.
+If the characters come to Wachterhaus looking for help to overthrow the burgomaster, Lady Wachter is all ears and suggests they start by killing the baron's evil henchman, [[Izek Strazni]].
 She's happy to take care of the rest.
 If they come looking for a way to defeat Strahd, Lady Wachter turns them away, stating in no uncertain terms that she is not, nor ever will be, Strahd's enemy.

 Lady Wachter has a different list of prepared spells from that of the priest in the Monster Manual: